dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-1.md

 * Select **Create a new project** from the **Start Window** or select **File** > **New** > **Project** from the menu bar.
 * In the **Create a new project** dialog, select **Blazor Web App** from the list of project templates.
 Select the **Next** button.
-* In the **Configure your new project** dialog, name the project "`BlazorWebAppMovies`" in the **Project name** field, including matching the capitalization.
+* In the **Configure your new project** dialog, name the project `BlazorWebAppMovies` in the **Project name** field, including matching the capitalization.
 Using this exact project name is important to ensure that the namespaces match for code that you copy from the tutorial into the app that you're building.
 * Confirm that the **Location** for the app is suitable.
 Leave the **Place solution and project in the same directory** checkbox selected.
 Select the **Next** button.
 * In the **Additional information** dialog, use the following settings:
   * **Framework**: Confirm that the [latest framework](https://dotnet.microsoft.com/download/dotnet) is selected.
 If Visual Studio's **Framework** dropdown list doesn't include the latest available .NET framework, [update Visual Studio](/visualstudio/install/update-visual-studio) and restart the tutorial.